Stability of KdV solitons on the half-line: Introduction

 From previous results above we have strong evidence that KdV solitons are part of the long time evolution in \eqref{IBVP} and \eqref{IBVP_left}.
 However, one may ask for \emph{the} natural exact solution of \eqref{IBVP} that replaces the (nonexact) soliton $Q_c$ and moves forward in time, as the usual KdV soliton does.
 This ``generalized soliton solution'' should be exact in the sense that solves the equation \eqref{IBVP}, and converges to a KdV soliton.
 The existence of this solution remains an interesting open problem.
 The main difficulty to prove such a result is the lack of $H^1$ control of the energy of the solution as the soliton solution approaches the $x=0$ corner.
 See Lemma \ref{dissipative} for more details.

 Our results can be recast as part of a series of recent works on the stability of solitonic structures on star graphs, most of them related to the nonlinear Schr\"odinger equation (NLS).
 For stability results, see the works of Adami, Cacciapuoti, Finco and Noja \cite{Noja1,Noja2}, and the recent papers \cite{Noja3} and \cite{Pava}.
 The stability for the logarithmic NLS equation on star graphs was obtained by Ardila \cite{Ardila}.
 A result of instability for the half-soliton stationary state for the NLS equation, with power nonlinearity, on a star graph, was obtained recently by Kairzhan-Pelinovsky \cite{Pelinovsky}.
 See also \cite{Marzuola} for other recents developments in this area.
 Following \cite{Cavalcante}, we expect to deal with the corresponding \emph{KdV graph problem} in the near future.
 Additionally, the so-called \emph{Kirkchoff boundary condition} found in all above NLS papers, when taken in the KdV case, and to the limit case of only one half-line, naturally converges to the zero boundary condition used in this paper.
 However, let us emphasize that KdV on half-lines or simple nontrivial graphs, unlike NLS, has no conserved quantities unless we impose some very restrictive boundary conditions, which are not necessarily in agreement with the expected local well-posedness theory.
 This big difference is reflected, for instance, in the fact that no simple solitary waves seems to exist for KdV in half-lines.
+Finally, for the extension of the NLS fast soliton problem \cite{Holmer2} to the graph case, which is essentially a time-depending, long-time stability problem, see \cite{Adami}.